-Your employer may offer one or more types of health savings plans to pay for your out-of-pocket health bills and prescription drugs.
+Your employer may offer one or more types of health savings plans to help you pay for your out-of-pocket medical bills and prescription drugs.
 These allow you to set aside money tax-free to spend on out-of-pocket medical costs.

 Flexible Spending Account (FSA)